HappyMaki/HappyMaki.github.io/about.md

 <!--author-->

 ## What We're doing
-Brandon Ling is a developer focused on creating memorable experiences.
+Happy Maki is a solo developer focused on creating memorable experiences.

 [blog]: /